-Good oral care prevents gum diseases, cavities, building up of plaques and also bad breath.
+Good oral care prevents gum diseases, cavities, the building up of plaques, and also bad breath.

 According to CDC’s National Center for Health Statistics, at least 91% of adults have had cavities in their permanent teeth.
 In this number, 27% have tooth decay that is untreated.
 Simple oral hygiene practices can prevent all teeth problems.

 The following are some of the practices that will help you to maintain shiny and healthy teeth:

 1. Avoid foods and drinks that will stain your teeth

 Anything that looks dark has the possibility of staining your teeth.
 This includes dark juices and red wine.
 But it's not just food and drinks.

 A study conducted by Dental Plans also shows that most substances used for administering oral hygiene such as the antibacterial ingredient Chlorhexidine can contribute to teeth stain.

 However, if you have to drink them, you can use a straw to ensure that the drink does not come in contact with your teeth directly.